vebarina/mobile-weather-app/README.md

 ## Setting up the app 🗒️

-1. Run `npm install -g expo-cli` to install Expo CLI globally.
+1. Install the **Expo client** app on your _iOS_ or _Android_ phone and connect to the same wireless network as your computer.

-2. Install the **Expo client** app on your _iOS_ or _Android_ phone and connect to the same wireless network as your computer.
+2. In your terminal, run `npm install -g expo-cli` to install Expo CLI globally.

-3. In your terminal, navigate to your cloned repository.
+3. Navigate to your cloned repository.

 4. Run `npm start` or `expo start` to start the app.